As long as it’s made from pasteurized milk, mozzarella (even the softer fresh variety) is almost universally safe for you to eat while pregnant.

 With some soft cheeses a no-go for 9 months, you may wonder if you can drown your sorrows in some stretchy mozzarella — only to hear buzz that fresh mozz might also be unsafe in pregnancy.

 Fortunately, there’s good news about your favorite pizza cheese.
-As long as it’s made from pasteurized milk, mozzarella (even the softer fresh variety) is almost universally safe for you to eat while pregnant.
+All mozzarella made from pasteurized milk is almost universally safe for you to eat while pregnant.

 Keep reading for the lowdown on including it in your diet during pregnancy.